Racing back to the caution: Unofficial continuance of racing to the line

 Though racing to the yellow was officially banned in 2003, there have been numerous races that finished under green despite a last-lap crash as the caution did not occur, notably the 2004 Winn Dixie 250 at Daytona won by Mike Wallace the 2015 Alert Today Florida 300 won by Ryan Reed, the 2007 Daytona 500, the 2019 1000Bulbs.com 500, and the 2020 Daytona 500.

 Current NASCAR rule

 As a result of these criticisms, NASCAR changed the caution rules in 2003: the field is frozen in running order at the exact moment the caution button is pressed by race officials, and the running order is determined by inspecting the order that the driver's transponders had passed a series of wire checkpoints around the track.
 In special cases, the transponder data can be supplemented with video replay (particularly for the leader/winner).

-In order to not totally obliterate the possibility of regaining lost laps, NASCAR has implanted the beneficiary rule in which the highest-placed car not on the lead lap is given a lap back if a caution occurs.
+In order to not totally obliterate the possibility of regaining lost laps, NASCAR has implemented the free pass rule in which the highest-placed car not on the lead lap is given a lap back if a caution occurs.